msychung/Diffusion-Limited-Aggregation/notes/notes.md

 - Vectorised method is more efficient since all elements dx are generated at once (using numpy.random.randn), instead of generating one at a time using the for loop method

-- Using a seed for reproducibility is basically essential for further analysis later on
+- Using a seed for reproducibility is basically essential for further analysis later on - needed for testing